KenleyundLeon/DeltaPatch/README.md

 5. Generate the token and **copy** it.
 6. Paste it into the `github_api_key` field located at: `.config/SCP Secret Laboratory/LabAPI/plugins/{port}/DeltaPatch/config.yml`
 7. Restart your server — your plugins will now **automatically update** to the latest release.

+### What if you’re using an organization?
+Change the **resource owner** from your personal account to the organization before generating the token.
 </details>

 ## Compatible Plugins